arpcard/state-of-the-card-2021/day_1/rgi_for_metagenomics/README.md

 The Resistance Gene Identifier for metagenomics (RGI*BWT for short) has several key features:

-* Use of common read alignment tools such as BWA or Bowtie2 to align sequencing reads to CARD reference sequences.
+* Use of common read alignment tools such as KMA, BWA or Bowtie2 to align sequencing reads to CARD reference sequences.
 * Reference sequences can either be the canonical CARD reference data (i.e. genes in peer reviewed published literature, with clear experimental evidence of elevated MIC) or the canonical CARD reference data *plus* the *in silico* predicted AMR allelic diversity available in [CARD Resistomes & Variants](https://card.mcmaster.ca/genomes).
 Inclusion of the latter is highly recommended.
 * If [CARD Resistomes & Variants](https://card.mcmaster.ca/genomes) data are included, epidemiological interpretive data are provided from [CARD Prevalence](https://card.mcmaster.ca/prevalence).
 * Custom k-mer classifiers for pathogen-of-origin & plasmid prediction for detected AMR sequences.